‘Pet-friendly’ places go a long way to restoring the social life of our cities.

 Dogs, People, and Halloween

 As we celebrate Halloween around the world, we would like to start this post with a couple of popular local parades – each of which distills the role of pets in our shared spaces.
-These special events amplify all of the benefits that we see companion animals bring to our social lives.
+These special events amplify all of the benefits that we see companion animals bringing to our social lives.

 The first is held in Tompkins Square, New York City, and is known as the Tompkins Dog Run Parade.
-Here humans parade in costume along with their four-legged friends vying for the top prize in a variety of categories.
+Here, humans parade in costume along with their four-legged friends, vying for the top prize in a variety of categories.
 Not far off is the Cobble Hill Halloween Parade in Brooklyn.
 Stoops and the streets are jam-packed with trick or treaters.
 In this neighborhood, dogs join in on the fun and their human friends take it to the next level.

 Trick or Treating in Cobble Hill has always been a huge family event.
 Streets are closed, a parade with a marching band starts off the festivities, and family pets are no exemption to this experience.